Major League Baseball Players Association: Donald Fehr era (1985–2009)

+Michael Weiner & Tony Clark era (2009–present)

-On November 21, 2013, MLBPA Executive Director Michael Weiner died after a 15-month battle with a non-operable brain tumor.
-He was 51 years old.
-Tony Clark, the deputy executive director, was named executive director on December 2, 2013, the first former major league player to hold the position.
+In 2009, Donald Fehr resigned from the position.
+The players selected Michael Weiner, who had worked for the union since 1988, as his replacement.
+On November 21, 2013, Weiner died after a 15-month battle with a non-operable brain tumor.
+Former All-Star Tony Clark, the deputy executive director, was named executive director on December 2, 2013, becoming the first former major league player to lead the union.

-In 2016, the MLBPA celebrated its 50th anniversary as a union, commemorating the event at the 2016 Major League Baseball All-Star Game with a redesigned golden logo and merchandise such as T-shirts.
+In 2016, the MLBPA celebrated its 50th anniversary as a union, commemorating the event at the 2016 All-Star Game with a golden anniversary logo.

+Between December 2021 and March 2022, MLB owners enacted a lockout as the 2016 collective bargaining agreement expired, resulting in the first MLB work stoppage since the 1994–95 strike and the first lockout of the players since 1990.
+The lockout ended with a signing of a new CBA and resulted in no cancelled games for the 2022 season, although Opening Day was delayed one week.

+In Fall 2022, the MLBPA became the union for all Minor League Baseball players.

+In April 2024, the MLBPA put pressure on MLB following a controversy concerning the quality of uniforms following a switch in manufacturing from Majestic to Fanatics.

 Basic agreements

 In 1968, the Major League Baseball Players Association negotiated the first-ever Collective Bargaining Agreement (CBA) in professional sports.
-Several agreements have been negotiated since the original agreement, the latest of which expired on Dec.
-1, 2021.
-The expiration of the CBA resulted in the first player lockout since 1990.
-All transactions are halted as a result of the lockout and players are forbidden from contacting team officials until a new agreement is reached.
+Several agreements have been negotiated since the original agreement, the latest of which, effective March 2022, will expire in 2026.
+The first ever CBA for Minor League Baseball players has been effective since March 2023 and will expire in 2027.